gorgias/bizon-core/README.md

 ## Features
 - **Natively fault-tolerant**: Bizon uses a checkpointing mechanism to keep track of the progress and recover from the last checkpoint.

 - **High throughput**: Bizon is designed to handle high throughput and can process billions of records.

 - **Queue system agnostic**: Bizon is agnostic of the queuing system, you can use any queuing system among Python Queue, RabbitMQ, Kafka or Redpanda.
 Thanks to the `bizon.engine.queue.Queue` interface, adapters can be written for any queuing system.

-- **Pipeline metrics**: Bizon provides exhaustive pipeline metrics and implement OpenTelemetry for tracing.
+- **Pipeline metrics**: Bizon provides exhaustive pipeline metrics and implement Datadog & OpenTelemetry for tracing.
 You can monitor:
     - ETAs for completion
     - Number of records processed
     - Completion percentage
     - Latency Source <> Destination

 - **Lightweight & lean**: Bizon is lightweight, minimal codebase and only uses few dependencies:
     - `requests` for HTTP requests
     - `pyyaml` for configuration